penzata/project-management/README.md

 The API uses Java record classes (for serialization and deserialization) with Jakarta and Jackson annotations for validations.
-There are several validations in the business layer: for unique email, for creating tasks (cannot create tasks if project doesn't exist) and individual task can be assigned only to one employee.
+There are several validations in the business layer: for unique email, for creating tasks (cannot create tasks if project doesn't exist), individual task can be assigned only to one employee, due date cannot be before current date-time and completed date cannot be before due date.

 API uses embedded H2 database and the DB's persistence is done through Spring Data JPA.